osmosis-labs/mesh-security/docs/ibc/Staking.md

 - `external-staking::reward-shares(validator, user)` => `Maybe(+X)`

 The lower three have no upper limit and thus can never fail, so those operations are always commutative with others valid operations.
-`vault::lein` has an upper value, and thus applying `Commit(+X)` could have a conflict with another transaction, so we must "lock" that value.
+`vault::lien` has an upper value, and thus applying `Commit(+X)` could have a conflict with another transaction, so we must "lock" that value.

 For unstaking, we update: